corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Cancel recurring payment

-Send a `POST` request to the `/payments/cancel-recurring-payment` endpoint to invoke the [`CancelRecurringPaymentFlow`](back-end-guide.md#cancelrecurringpaymentflow).
+Send a `POST` request to the `/payments/cancel-recurring-payment` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#cancelrecurringpaymentflow">`CancelRecurringPaymentFlow`</a>.
 The `CancelRecurringPaymentFlow` cancels a recurring payment specified by its recurring payment ID.
 It can be sent by an admin user or a customer user.

 This request can only be performed by the customer who owns the `fromAccount`.
 This requires authorization from a **customer** bearer token.
 Use a customer's [Bank in a Box username](#register-a-user-account) to [request a token](#authentication) for this request.